awsdocs/amazon-vpc-user-guide/doc_source/infrastructure-security.md

 In addition to restricting network access to each Amazon EC2 instance, Amazon VPC supports implementing additional network security controls like in\-line gateways, proxy servers, and various network monitoring options\.

-For more information, see the [Best Practices for Security, Identity, & Compliance](https://aws.amazon.com/architecture/security-identity-compliance)\.
+For more information, see the [AWS Security Best Practices](https://aws.amazon.com/architecture/security-identity-compliance) whitepaper\.